Jake McCarthy Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.7 strikeouts per nine innings put together by the Rockies pitching staff ranks 27th in the league.
+- The Rockies pitching staff ranks 29th in the league with a collective 7.6 strikeouts per nine innings.

-- The Rockies have the 28th-ranked team ERA across all league pitching staffs (5.15).
+- The Rockies' 5.20 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to rank 24th in baseball in home runs surrendered (69 total, 1.3 per game).
+- Rockies pitchers combine to rank 24th in baseball in home runs allowed (71 total, 1.3 per game).

-- Kauffmann (0-2) gets the starting nod for the Rockies, his third this season.
+- The Rockies are sending Freeland (4-5) to the mound for his 12th start of the season.
+He is 4-5 with a 3.86 ERA and 42 strikeouts through 58 1/3 innings pitched.

-- His last time out was on Thursday against the Miami Marlins, when the right-hander went 4 1/3 innings, surrendering five earned runs while allowing six hits.
+- The lefty last pitched on Thursday against the Miami Marlins, when he threw five innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.